 A quorum of stockholders is necessary to hold a valid meeting.
-Our amended and restated bylaws (our "Bylaws") provide that a quorum will exist if stockholders holding a majority of the outstanding shares of common stock are present at the meeting in person or by proxy.
-Abstentions and broker non-votes count as present for establishing a quorum, provided that the broker has voted on at least the ratification of the appointment of our auditors, but will not be counted as votes cast.
-If a quorum is not present, the meeting may be adjourned until a quorum is obtained.
+Our second amended and restated bylaws (our "Bylaws") provide that a quorum will exist if stockholders holding a majority of the outstanding shares of common stock are present at the Annual Meeting in person or by proxy.
+Abstentions and broker non-votes count as present for establishing a quorum, provided that the broker has voted on at least the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, but will not be counted as votes cast.
+If a quorum is not present, the Annual Meeting may be adjourned until a quorum is obtained.